ipenas-cl/Tempo-Lang/compiler/PLATFORM_PARITY.md

 - [ ] Deterministic memory allocator
 - [ ] WCET analysis in bootstrap

-## Architecture for AtomicOS

-The Chronos compiler will be the foundation for AtomicOS development:

 1. **Bootloader**: Written in Chronos, compiled to flat binary
 2. **Kernel**: Pure Chronos with deterministic guarantees
 3. **Drivers**: Chronos with hardware abstraction layer
 4. **Userspace**: All utilities in Chronos

-### Key Requirements for AtomicOS

 1. **Deterministic Execution**
    - Bounded loops only